modern-influence-of-ancient-warriors

 For Educators and Parents

-- Create honor contracts: Have students sign a digital citizenship pledge that includes specific commitments (e.g., “I will verify before sharing”).
+- Create digital honor contracts: Have students sign a pledge that includes specific, measurable commitments (e.g., "I will verify before sharing," "I will ask consent before tagging," "I will report harassment I witness").
+Review and renew these contracts periodically.

-- Use external resources: Refer to organizations like Common Sense Media for age-appropriate digital ethics lessons.
+- Leverage external resources: Use curriculum and tools from organizations such as Common Sense Media for age-appropriate digital ethics lessons and discussion guides.

 For Professionals and Organizations